Liljan/Telemetry-Visualizer/README.md

 A data-driven telemetry visualization plug-in for Stingray.
 Developed by [Marcus Lilja](https://github.com/Liljan) and [Martin Engelbrektsson](https://github.com/Jingelman) as master thesis at Autodesk.

-The Visual Studio project files were made with Visual Studio 2015 and compiled with the 2017 C++ compiler.
+The Visual Studio project files were made with Visual Studio 2015 and compiled with the 2015 C++ compiler.
+The plug-in uses the MongoDB C driver to communicate with a MongoDB database.

 Installation: